edenny/pheno_paper/README.md

 ```
 *ElasticSearch*

-Data loading into ElasticSearch still under development... nothing to report here for now.
+Data loading into ElasticSearch uses the outputs that are sent to the output_reasoned_csv directory by using the [query-fetcher repo](https://github.com/biocodellc/query_fetcher).
+This directory contains comma separated value files that can be easily imported into ElasticSearch.
+This file is organized by observation with relevant traits expressed under the plantStructurPresenceTypes column, with pipe delimited values.

 # NOTES